ethpandaops/optimism-package/README.md

         # A list of optional extra params that will be passed to the batcher container for modifying its behaviour
         extra_params: []

+      # Default challenger configuration
+      challenger_params:
+        # The Docker image that should be used for the challenger; leave blank to use the default op-challenger image
+        image: ""

+        # A list of optional extra params that will be passed to the challenger container for modifying its behaviour
+        extra_params: []

+        # Path to folder containing cannon prestate-proof.json file
+        cannon_prestates_path: "static_files/prestates"

+        # Base URL to absolute prestates to use when generating trace data.
+        cannon_prestates_url: ""

+      # Default proposer configuration
+      proposer_params:
+        # The Docker image that should be used for the proposer; leave blank to use the default op-proposer image
+        image: ""

+        # A list of optional extra params that will be passed to the proposer container for modifying its behaviour
+        extra_params: []

+        # Dispute game type to create via the configured DisputeGameFactory
+        game_type: 1

+        # Interval between submitting L2 output proposals
+        proposal_internal: 10m

       # Default MEV configuration
       mev_params:
         # The Docker image that should be used for rollup boost; leave blank to use the default rollup-boost image